 Institute for Women's Leadership

-Lisa Hetfield, Interim Director and Director of Development
+Lisa Hetfield, Associate Director and Director of Development

 Mary K. Trigg, Director of Leadership Programs and Research